diary

 Soundscape (Wave Alchemy)

-Physical-visual language of dynamic, emotionally expressive waveforms · CHI 2013
+A physical-visual language of emotionally expressive waveforms · ACM CHI 2013

 Team